Helpico/Helpico/README.md

 ---

-*"My name is Maksym Dudyk.
-I am the founder of **"Kotya Motya"** – Ukraine's first educational-therapeutic game designed for children facing learning difficulties due to stress and anxiety from the war.*

-*Our NGO, the "Foundation for the Development of the Ukrainian Language on the Internet," has developed "Kotya Motya" ([www.kotamota.com](https://www.kotamota.com)): a digital assistant that helps children rediscover their interest in learning through adaptive play and pressure-free support.
-As an educator, programmer, father of many, and an IDP myself, I created this complete educational product without investment, driven by the urgent need during wartime.
-The platform, which already has a test version and initial users, combines modern technology with profound social impact and is ready to scale.*

-*Our focus is not just to teach, but to help thousands of children restore their faith in themselves.
-We are ready to expand this solution and seek support to complete its full launch and reach those in need."*

----

 ## Social Innovator & EdTech/HealthTech Developer

 Passionate about leveraging technology for social good, with a focus on creating impactful solutions for education, mental well-being, and cultural resilience, especially for vulnerable populations in Ukraine.